 We are aware that some of you may have questions and concerns regarding COVID-19 (Coronavirus) and its effect on the programs.

-Our 2020 summer programs are scheduled to go ahead as planned and we are progressing with our preparations here in Cambridge.
+Our other summer programs are currently scheduled to go ahead as planned and we are progressing with our preparations here in Cambridge.
 I appreciate that it is an uncertain time and, as the situation continues to evolve, we are doing everything we can to ensure that we are as supportive as possible and to keep our families informed of any important updates.
-If there are subsequent restrictions or measures put in place by the UK government that affect the running of the programs in the summer we will of course be in communication with all families.
+If there are subsequent restrictions or measures put in place by the UK government that affect the running of our other programs in the summer we will of course be in communication with affected families.

 We are here to help and we wish to work with all our families and groups to keep the lines of communications open over the next few weeks and months.
 Please do contact us if you have any further questions or concerns.

 Frequently Asked Questions

 We have collated the main questions received from our families and schools, which we hope will help alleviate concerns.

 - Are you still planning to run your 2020 programs in Cambridge?